 A PON is also important for reconciling orders with invoices.
 The invoice number should match the purchase order number to confirm that the items listed on the invoice were actually ordered and received by the company.

-An invoice is a document that specifies the products or services purchased by a customer and the corresponding cost.
-The invoice is sent to the buyer after the purchase has been made.
+A purchase invoice is a document that specifies the products or services purchased by a customer and the corresponding cost.
+The invoice is sent to the buyer after the purchase has been made and is matched to the corresponding purchase order before payment is issued.

 The invoice should include: